 As I became older, and through certain experiences, I realized that proximity to safety was a false sense of security and I really should have been carrying a survival kit.
 I have heard stories of woodsmen who have died during whiteout conditions when they were only one hundred yards from their cabin.
 They were so close to safety but they still perished.

-But some hunters venture out into truly remote locations where help can be extremely far away.
-For me, it does not matter if you are hunting on a friend’s farm, public land surrounded by country roads, or in a truly remote wilderness.
-You should always be carrying the essentials.
+Some hunters venture out into truly remote locations where help can be extremely far away.
+For me, it does not matter if you are hunting on a friend’s farm, on public land surrounded by country roads, or in a truly remote wilderness.
+You should always be carrying survival items and know how to use them.

 Hunting Survival Kit: What To Include

-A water container and a filter is a must.
+A water container and a filter are a must.
 Hunting is physically taxing which means hydration is even more important than normal.

 You can choose between a water bottle, canteen, metal cup, etc. but make sure you have a way of collecting and cleaning water.

-I prefer a metal container because it gives the option of boiling water and the Sawyer Mini water filter has always worked well.
+I prefer a metal container because it gives the option of boiling water and one with a wide mouth makes collecting rain easier.
+The Sawyer Mini water filter has always worked well for me and it’s incredibly small.

 Most people do not drink enough water as it is and I would venture a guess that many people are already dehydrated before evening setting foot on the trail.
 Get a head start and make sure that you are fully hydrated at the beginning of the hunting trip.